bakankaya/pixel-paint/README.md

 And some ideas to improve:

 - colorpicker to take from canvas
-- reently used colorus as a menu
+- recently used colors as a menu option